Golden Rule: Confucianism

 The same idea is also presented in V.12 and VI.30 of the Analects (c.
 500 BCE), which can be found in the online Chinese Text Project.
 The phraseology differs from the Christian version of the Golden Rule.
 It does not presume to do anything unto others, but merely to avoid doing what would be harmful.
 It does not preclude doing good deeds and taking moral positions.

+In relation to the Golden Rule, Confucian philosopher Mencius said "If one acts with a vigorous effort at the law of reciprocity, when he seeks for the realization of perfect virtue, nothing can be closer than his approximation to it."

 Taoism

 Mohism

-Mozi regarded the golden rule as a corollary to the cardinal virtue of impartiality, and encouraged egalitarianism and selflessness in relationships.
+Mozi regarded the Golden Rule as a corollary to the cardinal virtue of impartiality, and encouraged egalitarianism and selflessness in relationships.